dmungas/RepData_PeerAssessment1/PA1_template.md

 [Github repository](http://github.com/rdpeng/RepData_PeerAssessment1).

 The data file ("activity.csv") is in a zip archive in this repository.
-This repository was forked and a local R project was created by cloning this repository.
+This repository was forked and a local RStudio project was created by cloning this repository.
 Steps involved in extracting and pre-processing data:

 1. **Extract data file from zip archive**